 Sand fleas may harm dogs by causing numerous infections and skin diseases.
 Sand fleas can likewise cause a disease of the Leishmania type.
 This disease is easily spread through the bite of certain types of sandflies.

-The disease are commonly present in three main ways:
+The disease is commonly present in three main ways:

-These disease or Sand fleas on people cause the skin lesions, a large skin disease which have many bad consequences.
+These disease or Sand fleas on people cause the skin lesions, a large skin disease which has many bad consequences.

 Anemia ( Anemia is a condition whereby there is a deficiency of red cells or haemoglobin in the blood, this deficiency results in pallor and weariness ).

-If at any point you realize sand fleas on dogs, consult a veterinarian doctor, it will require a professional attetion and removal of the sand flea bites.
+If at any point you realize sand fleas on dogs, consult a veterinarian doctor, it will require a professional attention and removal of the sand flea bites.

-Some of the known sand flea bites dogs symptoms
+Some of the known symptoms of Sand Fleas On Dogs

 If a sand flea bite on dog occurs or sand flea bites dogs, here are some of the symptoms of sand fleas,